 Frequently Asked Questions

 The Teacher License is a mandatory certification for teachers and educationists to become a UAE certified teacher.
 Without this license/certification, teachers and educational leaders cannot perform their duties in the education sector.
-Formally known as the Teacher Licensing System (TLS UAE) exam, it consists of two main assessments; an educational practices test and a subject specialization exam.
+Formally known as the Teacher Licensing System (TLS UAE) exam, it consists of two main assessments; an educational practices test and a subject specialization exam also term as pedagogy test for teachers in uae.
 All teachers, whether they are working in public or private schools, are lawfully bound to obtain a valid TLS UAE teacher certification exam by 2021.

 Registrations will be opened for select groups of teachers on the basis of educational cycles.
 These targeted groups of teachers will be contacted via email, after which they will be able to create their online profile.
-Once exam registrations are opened, this group of teachers will receive a notification to get registered for the exam.
+Once exam registrations are opened, this group of teachers will receive a notification to get registered for the exam from teachers licensing system uae.
 A time, date, and location will be set for their assessment.
 The results of this assessment will be communicated to all teachers later on.
 If on the basis of these assessment results, it is felt that some of the teachers need further training, they will be notified accordingly.

 Any teacher applying for a TLS UAE certification must know about online teaching degree Requirements and will need to clear the following two assessment tests.